kriversmims/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/9d0872f8-75fb-4716-89c7-ca985c7a849f"/>
 </p>
 <p>
 <b>Communication/Working</b> | An assigned agent reviews the ticket and replies to the user with assistance or follow-up questions.
 The user may respond with additional information or questions, which will ultimately lead to the resolution of the issue.
+In this case, I sent updates on the status of the ticket throughout the process.
 </p>
 <br />